Trusted by traders worldwide

 What is Elliott Wave Theory?

-A method of technical analysis that identifies repeating wave patterns in price charts, discovered by Ralph Nelson Elliott in the 1930s.
+A method of technical analysis that identifies repeating wave patterns in price charts.

 The basic structure consists of 5 waves in the direction of the main trend (impulse waves), followed by 3 waves against it (corrective waves).
-This 5-3 pattern repeats at every scale, from minute charts to multi-decade cycles.
+This 5-3 pattern repeats at every scale — from minute charts to multi-decade cycles — making wave theory fractal by nature.
+A Wave 1 on a weekly chart contains its own complete 5-3 wave structure on the daily chart, and so on down to the smallest observable timeframe.

 5